Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/regex-iterator-class.md

 ### <a name="remarks"></a>Poznámky

-Členská funkce vrátí hodnotu uložené `match`.
+Členská funkce vrátí uloženou hodnotu `match`.

 ### <a name="example"></a>Příklad